emmabritton/kotlin-rust-guide/src/classes.md

 # Classes, or the lack there of

-In Kotlin has Classes, Abstract Classes, Interfaces, and Extension methods.
+In Kotlin has Classes, Abstract Classes, Interfaces, and extension methods.
 Rust has Traits, Structs, and Impls.

 #### Kotlin
 * An interface can have methods but can not have variables with values, and may extend another Interface.
-It can be supplemented with Extension methods or sub classed by other Classes, Abstract Classes or Interfaces.
+It can be supplemented with extension methods or sub classed by other Classes, Abstract Classes or Interfaces.
 * A class can have variables and methods, and may extend a Class, an Abstract Class and/or Interface(s).
-It can be supplemented with Extension methods or sub classed by other Classes or Abstract Classes.
+It can be supplemented with extension methods or sub classed by other Classes or Abstract Classes.
 * An abstract class can have variables and methods, and may extend a Class, an Abstract Class and/or Interface(s).
-It can be supplemented with Extension methods or sub classed by other Classes or Abstract Classes.
+It can be supplemented with extension methods or sub classed by other Classes or Abstract Classes.

 #### Rust
 * A trait is like an interface, it defines a list of methods that must be implemented.
 It can extend other traits, although this is rare.
 * A struct is the closest thing to a class but although it has a list of variables it does not have any methods.
 This can not extend anything.
 * An impl is a collection of methods either matching a Trait (like a Class implementing an Interface) or free form from a struct (like a Class), but Impl are not allowed to have variables and if implementing a Trait can not have methods that are not defined in the Trait.
 An Impl may be defined repeatedly.
-* trait and impl can used like Extension Methods (although the syntax is closer to Swift than Kotlin).
+* trait and impl can used like extension Methods (although the syntax is closer to Swift than Kotlin).

 There is nothing like an abstract class in Rust.